Lendermarket Review

 Lendermarket Bonus

-Lendermarket follows a similar business model to P2P lending sites such as PeerBerry, Robocash, or Esketit.
-You are investing your money in unsecured microloans.
+Lendermarket follows a similar business model to P2P lending sites such as Bondster, IUVO, or Mintos.

-Like other P2P lending platforms, Lendermarket offers a buyback guarantee as well as a group guarantee for loans that are issued by a lender who is backed by a larger financial corporation.
+Like other P2P lending platforms, Lendermarket offers a buyback guarantee and a group guarantee for loans issued by its lenders.

 Buyback Guarantee